Amina Memon (@AminaMemon1)

 Research Interests: Simon’s research focuses on various aspects of asylum and refugee law.
 His work is highly interdisciplinary, drawing on historical, theological, political, and literary, as well as legal, frameworks of asylum.
 Over the past few years he has been engaged on a joint research project on climate refugees together with Dr Avidan Kent at the University of East Anglia.
 Simon has also recently begun a new project examining asylum practices in South Asia.

 Contribution to CSEL: Simon aims to raise awareness of the role of law is shaping refugee narratives and identity.

-Lecturer in Forensic Psychology, Royal Holloway
+Senior Lecturer in the Department of Social Work, Royal Holloway

 Research Interests: Louise’s recently completed PhD research was an ethnographic study of social work practice exploring how practitioners’ emotions were constructed in English Local Authority Children and Families Referral and Assessment Services.
 Drawing on sociological and psychosocial theories and ethnographic principles and a variety of qualitative methods, practitioners’ emotions were perceived as both problematic and the keystone of practice.

 Contribution to CSEL: Louise’s work contributes to new knowledge on how emotions are constructed paradoxically in professional practice and the ways in which emotion practices are influenced by the social locations and ambivalent positions of practitioners as policy actors in organisational environments framed by new public management.